-- Judiciary - Human Rights Commissions: holds the police accountable in cases of misconduct. - Non-government organizations and Media. - Also the reforms package must include the establishment of statutory institutional arrangements, - Insulating police force from outside illegitimate control and giving them functional autonomy. - Once the police are given functional independence, they must be held accountable for the wrongs they do
+- Judiciary - Human Rights Commissions: holds the police accountable in cases of misconduct. - Non-government organizations and Media. - Directors General of Police on November 30, 2014, enunciated the concept of SMART Police a police which should be sensitive, mobile, alert, reliable and techno-savvy. - Also the reforms package must include the establishment of statutory institutional arrangements, - Insulating police force from outside illegitimate control and giving them functional autonomy. - Once the police are given functional independence, they must be held accountable for the wrongs they do